SkretasLab/ProteoSeeker/README.md

 PROTEIN_DB_PATH="/mnt/4529bb0c-30cc-4e67-8f04-e94a1b226730/Works/Enzymes_Metagenomes/parameter_files/docker/nr_part.fasta"
 ~~~

-2. Move in the "parameter_files" directory and run the following script which will create the parameter files needed to run the seek and taxonomy analyses.
+2. <p align="justify">Move in the "parameter_files" directory and run the following script which will create the parameter files needed to run the seek and taxonomy analyses.</p>

 ~~~bash
 python seek_tax_par_files.py
 ~~~

-3. There are three samples used to test the seek and taxonomy analyses modes.
+3. <p align="justify">There are three samples used to test the seek and taxonomy analyses modes.
 For each sample at first you must run ProteoSeeker to download its SRA and craete the filtered protein database.
-To do this go to the main drectory and run:
+To do this go to the main drectory and run:</p>

 ~~~bash
 conda activate ps_env